Marcelo Estigarribia

-Marcelo Alejandro Estigarribia Balmori (born 21 September 1987) is a Paraguayan footballer who plays as a left winger for Sportivo Ameliano in the Primera División Paraguaya.
+Marcelo Alejandro Estigarribia Balmori (born 21 September 1987) is a Paraguayan professional footballer who plays as a left winger for Sportivo Ameliano in the Primera División Paraguaya.

 Estigarribia has been known since youth as Chelo, as a diminutive of his name Marcelo.
 He also has an Italian passport by way of his mother.
 At club level, Estigarribia has played for teams in Paraguay, France, Uruguay, Argentina, Italy, and Mexico.
-At international level, he has represented the Paraguay national football team, and was member of the squad that finished second at the 2011 Copa América.
+At international level, he has represented the Paraguay national team, and was member of the squad that finished second at the 2011 Copa América.

 Biography

 Estigarribia was born and raised in Fernando de la Mora, one kilometer away from the Paraguayan capital Asunción.
 He comes from a strongly Catholic family.

 Club career

 Club Unión Pacífico

 Estigarribia started his career in the youth divisions of Club Unión Pacífico before moving to Sport Colombia where he made his professional debut at the age of 17.